Beyond cute cats: How BuzzFeed is reinventing itself

 But that didn't happen to BuzzFeed, which continues to log impressive increases in readership.
 Founder and CEO Jonah Peretti attributes that to the company's investment in building a news operation to complement its staple of entertainment and advertising-sponsored articles.

-"There used to be this view that online publishing was about blogs that were very low-cost," said Peretti, 40, who helped start the popular The Huffington Post, now a unit of AOL Inc.
+"There used to be this view that online publishing was about blogs that were very low-cost," said Peretti, 40, who helped start the popular The Huffington Post, now a unit of AOL Inc AOL.N.

 "You couldn't do things like investigations or have reporters.
 You could just do a smart take or snark on things.
 If you wanted to actually say, 'I'm going to sit down and talk to people and spend more than three hours on a story,' then you go work in old media.
 I think that is changing."